Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Corporate water footprint

-Discover what the corporate water footprint is, how it is calculated, what standards regulate it, and how companies use it to manage risks and improve sustainability performance.
+A guide to the corporate water footprint: what it is, how it is calculated, which standards govern it and how companies use it to manage water risk.

 CBAM: EU Carbon Border Adjustment Mechanism